Harvard-MolSys-Lab/dynamic-workbench/help/nodal.md

 You can create new motifs in two ways, each using the "Create Motif" tool in the ribbon.
 First, click the "Create Motif" button, then either:

 -	Click on the workspace to generate an empty motif.
-Then select this motif and enter a custon DyNAML description using the inspector on the right, or:
+Then select this motif and enter a custom [DyNAML](/etc/papers/nodal.pdf) description using the inspector on the right, or:
 -	Click and drag on the workspace to select and existing system of nodes, and wrap that system in a new motif.
 	-	This will effectively remove those nodes from the system, and transform them into part of the motif.
 	-	All outgoing connections will be removed.